Infant Mortality and Adverse Birth Outcomes

 The Expert Review Panel (often called the Community Case Review Team) reviews and analyzes the findings of the interviews and record abstractions.
 The panel usually includes a district and local health officer, obstetrician, pediatrician, social worker, nurse-midwife, a hospital and community nurse, coroner or medical examiner, interviewer, abstractor, community outreach worker, mental health counselor, and others important to the individual reviews.

-A Community Review Panel (often called the Community Action Group) of local experts, representatives of the health department, hospital, medical society and other health professional groups, community leaders, school, civic and business leaders, and consumers implement the recommendations of the Community Case Review Team.
+A Community Review Panel (often called the Community Action Group) of local experts, representatives of the local Department of Health, hospital, medical society and other health professional groups, community leaders, school, civic and business leaders, and consumers implement the recommendations of the Community Case Review Team.